Optics Measurements

 Calculates betas and alphas using all BPM triplet combinations within a sliding window of range_of_bpms BPMs centred on each probed BPM.
 Please refer to theory at https://cds.cern.ch/record/2307554.

-For each probed BPM i, a total of m = range_of_bpms // 2 neighbors are selected on each side.
-Every valid pair (j, k) within those neighbors contributes to form a BPM triplet (i, j, k) from which βi and ⍺i are estimated individually via the function calculate_beta_alpha_from_single_combination.
+For each probed BPM i, a total of m = range_of_bpms // 2 neighbours are selected on each side.
+Every valid pair (j, k) within those neighbours contributes to form a BPM triplet (i, j, k) from which βi and ⍺i are estimated individually via the function calculate_beta_alpha_from_single_combination.
 The estimates of all combinations are combined with covariant weighting using the analytical covariance matrix:

 V_β = T · Σ · Tᵀ